segmentio/segment-docs/src/connections/destinations/catalog/actions-facebook-conversions-api/index.md

 - [Event ID and Event Name](https://developers.facebook.com/docs/marketing-api/conversions-api/deduplicate-pixel-and-server-events/#event-id-and-event-name--recommended-){:target="_blank"}
 - [FBP or External ID](https://developers.facebook.com/docs/marketing-api/conversions-api/deduplicate-pixel-and-server-events/#fbp-or-external-id){:target="_blank"}

-Segment’s Facebook Conversions API (Actions) destination allows you to map your data to these four fields, to support either deduplication method.
-Please note that Segment’s Facebook Pixel destination will set `messageId` as the `eventId`.
+Segment's Facebook Conversions API (Actions) destination allows you to map your data to these four fields, to support either deduplication method.
+Please note that Segment's Facebook Pixel destination will set `messageId` as the `eventId`.
 See Facebook's [Handling Duplicate Pixel and Conversions API Events](https://developers.facebook.com/docs/marketing-api/conversions-api/deduplicate-pixel-and-server-events){:target="_blank"} for more information.

 ### Send some events from the browser and others from the server

-If you want to separate events completed on a user’s browser from events completed outside the browser, such as a server-based payment system, you can send some events to Facebook Pixel and other events to Facebook Conversions API.
-Sensitive information is best kept out of browsers, so any data you don’t want exposed to users should only be sent using a server source.
+If you want to separate events completed on a user's browser from events completed outside the browser, such as a server-based payment system, you can send some events to Facebook Pixel and other events to Facebook Conversions API.
+Sensitive information is best kept out of browsers, so any data you don't want exposed to users should only be sent using a server source.
 You can also set up the Conversions API to measure customer actions that are deeper in your marketing funnel.
 Seeing these deeper funnel events means you can more accurately measure how your ads are helping you reach your business goals.

 #### Match rate considerations